jeremyzilar/jeremyzilar.com/index.md

 I often work as a strategic design partner and guide by immersing myself in a teams unique rhythms, business operations, and artistic process.

-I'm on the board of the [Brooklyn Rail](https://brooklynrail.org/) and recently helped them build and design a platform for their unique and ambitious archive.
+I'm on the board of [The Brooklyn Rail](https://brooklynrail.org/) and recently helped them build and design a platform for their unique and ambitious archive.

 Formerly, I oversaw the blogs at [_The New York Times_](https://www.nytimes.com/) and launched over 220 blogs, with some of the most talented writers in the world.